 - b.
-"List Region Abbreviations" will list the various abbreviations used in the application along with their meaning, i.e. rAVC = right Associative Visual Cortex. - 4.
+"List Region Abbreviations" will list the various abbreviations used in the application along with their meaning, i.e. rAVC = right Associative Visual Cortex. - c.
+"Hide Patient Information" will remove the patient identifiers from the screen (ie blank out the Patient Name, Hospital ID and Referring Physician). - d.
+"Show Patient Information" will re-display the patient identifiers blanked out with "Hide Patient Information". - 4.
 QC The Quality Control screen allows the user to apply some preprocessing steps including setting axial planes limits, removing scalp activity, and performing a rigid registration.
 See Quality Control section above for a further description.